Bugatti Veyron: Origins

 In May 1998, Volkswagen AG acquired the rights to use the Bugatti logo and the trade name Bugatti Automobiles S.A.S.
 To succeed the EB 110 model produced under the previous ownership, the automaker quickly released a series of concept cars whose technological advancements would culminate in the form of the Veyron 16.4.

 Between October 1998 and September 1999, Bugatti introduced a series of Giugiaro-designed concept vehicles, each with permanent four-wheel drive and powered by the Volkswagen-designed W18 engine.
 The first car, the EB 118, was a 2-door luxury coupé presented at the 1998 Paris Motor Show.
-The next car, the EB218, was a 4-door saloon presented at the 1999 Geneva Motor Show.
+The next car, the EB 218, was a 4-door saloon presented at the 1999 Geneva Motor Show.
 The third and final car, the 18/3 Chiron, was a mid-engine sports car presented at the 1999 International Motor Show in Frankfurt.

 In October 1999, Bugatti unveiled a fourth concept car at the Tokyo Motor Show.
 The EB 18/4 Veyron was a mid-engine sports car styled in-house under the direction of Hartmut Warkuß.
 In 2000, a modified version, the EB 16/4 Veyron, was displayed at motor shows in Detroit, Geneva, and Paris.
-Rather than the three-bank W18 engine of the four previous concept cars, the EB 16/4 featured the four-bank W16 engine architecture installed in every production example of the Veyron.
+Rather than the three-bank W18 engine of the four previous concept cars, the EB 16/4 featured the four-bank WR16 engine architecture installed in every production example of the Veyron.
+Warkuß also commissioned SEAT head of design, Walter de Silva, to submit a design proposal for the new Bugatti.
+The design was ultimately rejected in favour of Warkuß's own proposal.

 The decision to start production of the car was made by the Volkswagen Group in 2001.
 The first roadworthy prototype was completed in August 2003.
 It is identical to the later series variant, except for a few details.
 In the transition from development to series production, considerable technical problems had to be addressed, repeatedly delaying production until September 2005.

 The Veyron EB 16.4 is named in honor of Pierre Veyron, a Bugatti development engineer, test driver and company race driver who, with co-driver Jean-Pierre Wimille, won the 1939 24 Hours of Le Mans while driving a Bugatti.
 The "EB" refers to Bugatti founder Ettore Bugatti and the "16.4" refers to the engine's 16 cylinders and quad-turbochargers.